den-it/ntmap/docs/index.md

 #### Maximum Devices at One  Level

-You can limit the maximum number of devices depicted at one level of your maps.
+You can limit the maximum number of objects (devices, providers and circuits) depicted at one level of your maps.
 This is relevant when you want to prevent Ntmap consuming too much CPU and memory of your machine.
 Large maps can be resourse-demanding.

-To do this change **max_devices_at_one_level** variable in ```settings.ini```.
+To do this change **max_objects_at_one_level** variable in ```settings.ini```.
 For changes to take effect, you need to restart Ntmap service.